ElirKvoth/datasciencecoursera/README.md

 # datasciencecoursera
-course project repository
-course: The Data Scientist’s Toolbox
+course project repository: The Data Scientist’s Toolbox

 By: Johns Hopkins University and Coursera